 Purple beds have an uncommon gel-like feel.
 As you lay down on Purple mattresses, you can feel the tiny polymer squares shift under your body.
 The result is a buoyant sleeping surface in which you almost feel like you’re floating.
 All in all, it takes a little time to get used to, but a lot of people out there like the feel.

 Not everyone loves the feel of Hyper-Elastic Polymer, though.
 Most of the team members here at the Slumber Yard enjoy it.
-In fact, the Slumber Yard team member Matt sleeps on a Purple Hybrid Premier 4.
 However, it is a bit too weird or unique for some.
 You should try it for yourself.

 We think Purple comes in around a medium on the firmness scale, but honestly, the polymer is so unique that it’s hard to put an exact figure on firmness.